kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 - COSI Controller
   - Does not have events or status; it will add events and status to CRs
   - Logs will be sufficient for deeper info
+- COSI Provisioner Sidecar
+  - Does not have events or status; it will add events and status to CRs
+  - Logs will be sufficient for deeper info

+TODO: provide examples of errors

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?